 DCR is also responsible for tracking Virginia's progress toward several important land conservation goals.
 Initially DCR began tracking progress toward the Chesapeake Bay 2000 Agreement land conservation goal of protecting 20% of the Chesapeake Bay Watershed by 2010.
-DCR was also responsible for tracking the progress of Former Governor Tim Kaine's 4-year, 400,000 acre Land Conservation Goal and is now in the progress of tracking a second 400,000 acre Land Conservation Initiative set out by Governor McDonnell.
-This land conservation information is gathered from many sources on a monthly basis and managed within a geospatial and tabular Managed Areas Database.
-DCR includes these lands in the Conservation Lands Database as soon as an accurate boundary can be delineated
+DCR was also responsible for tracking the progress of Former Governor Tim Kaine's 4-year, 400,000 acre Land Conservation Goal and is now in the progress of tracking a third 400,000 acre Land Conservation Initiative set out by Governor McAuliffe This land conservation information is gathered from many sources on a monthly basis and managed within a geospatial and tabular Managed Areas Database.
+DCR includes these lands in the Conservation Lands Database as soon as an accurate boundary can be delineated.

 Metadata and ArcView Shapefile format data are provided for download in compressed ZIP files.
 Shapefiles are in decimal degrees (unprojected), and North American Datum 1983.
 All of the shapefile attribute tables are consistent allowing for easy merging in GIS.
 Great effort has been taken to create a database that is user friendly and may be applied to many types of analyses.
 The MATYPE field may be used to classify the conservation lands into different groups.

 GIS boundaries are not intended for legal uses and no warranty, expressed or implied, is made by the Virginia Department of Conservation and Recreation (DCR) as to the accuracy of this data.
 The act of distribution shall not constitute any such warranty, and no responsibility is assumed by the DCR or in the use of these data.
 Re-distribution of these data for profit is prohibited.

 |Of the estimated total land area of Virginia, 25.27 million acres, almost 3.8 million acres or 15.03% is "currently protected".
 August, 2012|